 Although the schedule script can be chosen by wittyPi.sh, you can use it without the help from wittyPi.sh.
 Just copy the schedule script file to "~/wittyPi/schedule.wpi" and then run "sudo ./runScript.sh" in the "~/wittyPi" directory, the script will start to work.
-This allows you to use schedule script as an interface, to integrate other tools with Witty Pi Mini together.
+This allows you to use schedule script as an interface, to integrate other tools with Witty Pi 2 together.
 For example, you can create your own tool to visually create a schedule script, or remotely generate the schedule script via a web interface.

-Hardware Configuration and Hackings
+Hardware Configuration

-There are two small switches on the board, and they allow you to make some customization on your Witty Pi Mini.
+There are four colorful jumpers on the board, and they allow you to make some customization on your Witty Pi 2.